 Fill out The Application Form

-The European travel information authorisation system is designed keeping in mind the ease of the user.
+The European travel information authorization system is designed keeping in mind the ease of the user.

 Tourists who have upcoming Europe travel plans will have to fill out an online application form to start the ETIAS process.

-There is absolutely no paperwork included and the entire form can be filled digitally.
+There is absolutely no paperwork included, and the entire form can be filled out digitally.

 Applicants will need a valid passport to apply.
-The form will ask for information including but not limited to your name, work experience, first European union country you intend to visit, any criminal record, background and eligibility questions, etc.
+The form will ask for information including but not limited to your name, work experience, the first European Union country you intend to visit, any criminal record, background and eligibility questions, etc.

-Overall, the form is pretty straightforward and should take about 10 minutes to be filled.
-After filling out the form, you pay the ETIAS fee through a debit or a credit card.
+Overall, the form is pretty straightforward and should take about 10 minutes to be filled out.
+After filling out the form, you pay the ETIAS fee through a debit or credit card.